 Okay.
 First, I NEVER fall asleep in 15-20 minutes.
 It takes me longer than that to get comfortable.
 Then once I’m comfortable, I have to wait until the symptom parade calms down.
 On a good night, I’m asleep after about 45-60 minutes.
-On a bad night…we’ll, let’s not go there.
+On a bad night…it can take hours.

-Second, (and this may be the only piece of valuable advice in this article), I’ve discovered that I feel much better the next day if I don’t get out of bed when I wake up in the middle of the night and can’t get back to sleep.
+Second, I’ve discovered that I feel much better the next day if I don’t get out of bed when I wake up in the middle of the night and can’t get back to sleep.
 I “fake sleep," meaning I lie in bed in my usual sleep position and pretend to sleep.
-I’ve tried both—getting up v. fake sleeping.
-For me, the latter makes the day to come much more bearable.

-I’m pleased to announce that I've mastered the art of fake sleeping.
-In the upper left is a picture that perfectly depicts this art form!
+I’m pleased to announce that I've mastered the art of fake sleeping!

 © 2012 Toni Bernhard.
 Thank you for reading my work.
 I'm the author of three books: